Programme Director: Peter Wislocki

-The course runs over a 12-month period from late September, is modular, and is delivered in two intensive block study sessions (one in September, the other in January) and tutorials throughout the year.
+The course runs over a 12-month period from January, is modular, and is delivered in two intensive block study sessions (one in January, the other in May) and tutorials throughout the year.

 The Programme Director has extensive personal experience managing projects and businesses in the UK, France, Poland, Russia and many other countries, particularly in Central and Eastern Europe.
-The other senior member of the proposed staff team manages a design and construction business in Germany and the UK.
+Other senior members of the teaching team manage design and construction businesses in Germany and the UK.

 The number of students enrolled on the course has grown since its launch, and the current cohort has a diverse range of impressive professional experience and previous academic studies, providing an excellent basis for group discussions and case study submissions.